 Moving to Norway

-Norway conjures up images of Vikings, fjords and trolls, and is traditionally known for its dramatic and breath-taking scenery.
-In recent years, however, expats have been moving to Norway for its success as an oil-producing and exporting nation, its high standard of living, and relatively strong job market.
+Norway conjures up images of Vikings, fjords and trolls, and is traditionally known for its dramatic and breathtaking scenery.
+In recent years, however, expats have been moving to the "Land of the Midnight Sun" for its success as an oil-producing and exporting country, its high standard of living, and its relatively strong job market.

-Norway has a population of just over 5 million in an area covering 385,155 square kilometres.
-The bulk of the population lives in the southern half, while the north is sparsely populated.
-Nearly 650,000 people live in Oslo, the capital.
-Other major cities include Stavanger on the southwest coast, Bergen on the west coast, and Trondheim on the northwest coast.
+Norway has a population of over 5 million; the bulk of the population lives in the southern half, while the north is sparsely populated.
+Oslo is the largest and most populated city, while other major cities include Stavanger on the southwest coast, Bergen on the west coast, and Trondheim on the northwest coast.

 Norwegians pride themselves on their egalitarian policies and welfare state.
-Every person has the right to free medical services (minus dental) and free education.
-Parents receive a year of paid paternity leave, with the parents splitting the time between the mother and the father.
-A recent law passed says the father must have three months of paternity leave that can be used up until the child is eight.
+Every person has the right to free or subsidised medical services (minus dental) and free education.
+Parents receive a year of paid paternity leave (also known as parental quota), with the parents splitting the time between the mother and the father.
+A law passed says the father must have three months of paternity leave that can be used up until the child is eight.

 Public transport in Norway is excellent and varied, with metro, tram, bus and train systems linking most urban areas.
 Cities are often small enough to traverse on foot, though it might be better for expats who choose to live in a suburb to have a car.